chadac/golang/src/cmd/compile/abi-internal.md

 The MXCSR status bits are callee-save.

-*Rationale*: Having a fixed MXCSR control configuration allows Go functions to use SSE operations without modifying or saving the MXCSR.
+*Rationale*: Having a fixed MXCSR control configuration allows Golang functions to use SSE operations without modifying or saving the MXCSR.
-Functions are allowed to modify it between calls (as long as they restore it), but as of this writing Go code never does.
+Functions are allowed to modify it between calls (as long as they restore it), but as of this writing Golang code never does.
 The above fixed configuration matches the process initialization control bits specified by the ELF AMD64 ABI.

-The x87 floating-point control word is not used by Go on amd64.
+The x87 floating-point control word is not used by Golang on amd64.

 ### arm64 architecture